 2. Pruning Plants Around Your Patio

 Overgrown plants near your patio can encroach on the outdoor living space.
 Shape plants attractively and consider removing or replacing any damaged or unsalvageable plants.
-Add new mulch around the patio for a fresh look and to discourage weeds that detract from the area.
+Add new mulch around the patio for a fresh look and to discourage weeds.

 3. Lighting Makes a Huge Difference